Spicy Korean Cucumber Salad (Oi Muchim)

 Ingredients:

 • Cucumbers.
-I recommend Mini, Curly, Persian, or Korean cucumbers for best texture and crunch.
-I do not recommend English (regular) cucumbers wrapped individually in plastic wrap as they will quickly become soggy and water-logged.
+I recommend Mini, Curly, Persian, Japanese, or Korean cucumbers.
+They don’t contain lots of seeds (and water) so they stay firm and crunchy.
+They also have a thin skin, so there’s no need to peel them.
+I do not recommend English cucumbers (wrapped individually in plastic wrap) as they will quickly become soggy and water-logged.

 • Fish Sauce.
-Loads of salty, sharp umami flavor.
+Adds lots of salty, sharp umami flavor.
 Can be subbed with soy sauce for a vegan option.

 • Sugar.
-Sweetness rounds out all the other flavors.
+Adds sweetness and rounds out all the other flavors.

 • Sesame Seeds.
 Adds crunch!